QNetworkReply

 signal is emitted.

-To make it work, include QCoroNetworkReply
+To make it work, include QCoroNetworkReply in your implementation.

 #include <QCoroNetworkReply>